Singapore is an impatient nation.

 GTMetrix has a lot of valuable insights on how best you can optimise your site for speed.

-It’s advisable to develop a practise of checking your site’s stats from time to time.
+It’s advisable to develop a practice of checking your site’s SEO stats from time to time.
 The internet is constantly evolving and so is your site and its host.

 If you lack the time to run the test, then you might want to consider using the tools that run automatic testing on a regular basis to send you scheduled reports and results.